onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 Ultimately we want to do this back and forth via a secure back-channel (https requests to servers), **but in some situations that isn't a viable option, so there is also a front-channel option**.
 Where possible, you should aim to provide a back-channel support for services, and only fall back to a front-channel if absolutely necessary.

-Back-channel communications use `method: "HTTP/POST"`, while front-channel communications use `method: "IFRAME/RPC"`, `method: "POP/RPC"` or `method: "TAB/RPC`.
+Back-channel communications use `method: "HTTP/POST"`, while front-channel communications use `method: "IFRAME/RPC"`, `method: "POP/RPC"`, `method: "TAB/RPC` and `method: "EXT/RPC"`.

 | Service Method | Front  |  Back |
 |----------------|--------|-------|